 Argggghhhhh!
 The words alone strike terror into the heart of any newbie Kombucha brewer.
 Yet this fear is mostly unfounded as Kombucha mold is extremely rare.
-In 6 years of brewing, I have encountered a batch of moldy Kombucha only ONCE.
-It was plainly obvious and, yes, disheartening for a moment.
-Nobody likes to fail and the sight of that fuzzy blue mess was intimidating.
-Yeck.
+In many years of brewing, we RARELY EVER encounter a batch of moldy Kombucha.

-If there is one Kombucha mold warning I urge you to take seriously, it’s this one:
+If there is one Kombucha mold warning we urge you to take seriously, it’s this one:

 Okay wait…What is mold?

 Molds (or moulds) are fungi that grow in the form of multicellular filaments called hyphae.
 In contrast, microscopic fungi that grow as single cells are called yeasts.
 A connected network of these tubular branching hyphae has multiple, genetically identical nuclei and is considered a single organism, referred to as a colony.

 Molds do not form a specific taxonomic or phylogenetic grouping, but can be found in the divisions Zygomycota, Deuteromycota and Ascomycota.
 Some molds cause disease or food spoilage, others play an important role in biodegradation or in the production of various foods, beverages, antibiotics and enzymes.

 Obviously then, Kombucha is somewhat related to mold.
 Single cell mold is called yeast, which of course is the ‘Y’ in SCOBY.
 In fact, the most literal translation of the Chinese characters for Kombucha might be “red mold tea.”

 However, the type of mold we are discussing here is definitely to be avoided.
 The most typical types of mold that may infest a Kombucha culture are the same as those you would find on bread or fruit or other decaying food items.
 While not deadly, they do produce an off-taste and can cause allergic reactions or sickness.